testingisdocumenting/webtau/webtau-docs/znai/utilities/file-system.md

 }

 `fs.textContent` declares file content, but doesn't access it right away.
-Webtau reads file content when validation happens.
+WebTau reads file content when validation happens.
 Here is an example of waiting on file content:

 :include-file: doc-artifacts/snippets/fsFileContent/readFile.groovy {
   title: "wait for file content",